Billmate/Billmate-PHP/README.md

-# Billmate PHP class for communication with Billmate API
+# Billmate PHP class for communication with Billmate API v.
+2
 By Billmate AB - [https://billmate.se](https://billmate.se/ "billmate.se")

 Documentation regarding the API used in this class file can be found [here](http://billmate.se/api-integration).